 - Decorate at eyelevel - Furniture that is too tall can be unsafe.
 You don't want your child climbing up on a bookcase to get their favorite toy off the top shelf.

 - Color - Go with a neutral wall color if you plan to add murals or brightly-colored furniture.
 For added color punch you can always paint one wall a bright color like red, hot pink or ocean blue.
-Encourage creativity by painting one wall (or the bottom third of all walls) with blackboard paint
+Encourage creativity by painting one wall (or the bottom third of all walls) with chalkboard paint.

 - Storage - Shelves, tubs, baskets, wall cubes are all critical elements to store and display toys, games, puzzles, books, art supplies and projects.
 You can buy wall-to-wall bookshelves and bin storage sets from Target or Pottery Barn Kids.
 Storage units should be easy access for the child to add and remove toys.

 - Furniture - Every toy room needs great seating and work surfaces.
 Soft cubed ottomans, benches, art easels, tables and chairs sized to fit the occupants - each can provide a fun and comfortable to play.
 Look for practical, sturdy furniture.
-You can maximize floor space in small rooms with multi-function furniture such as storage cubes used as the base for a play table like Ikea's Trofast frames and storage boxes and Wish Room's storage units.
+You can maximize floor space in small rooms with multi-function furniture such as storage cubes used as the base for a play table like Ikea's Trofast frames and storage boxes.
 Don't forget to include some seating for adults too!
 Unfinished furniture is a great start for brightly colored chests, tables and chairs.
 Use small toys for knobs.

 - Carpet - Even if your room has wall-to-wall carpeting, you should consider adding an area rug to your toyroom area.
 The rug provides extra warmth and protection for little occupants - as well protection against stains to floors and carpet from wayward paints and snacks.
 The rug could be anything from an inexpensive carpet remnant in a bright color to a fun kid's rug in a game or map design.